THIS DATE IN HISTORY: May 30

 Jari Kurri matches the single-season Stanley Cup Playoff record by scoring his 19th goal 4:54 into the first period; he ties the mark set by Reggie Leach of the Flyers in 1976.
-The primary assist goes to Wayne Gretzky, who finishes with a goal and three assists.
-Gretzky wins the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
-He ends up plus-28 in Edmonton's 18 playoff games.
+The primary assist goes to Wayne Gretzky, who wins the Conn Smythe Trophy as playoff MVP after setting single-season playoff records with 30 assists and 47 points.
+He finishes plus-28 in Edmonton's 18 playoff games.

-Paul Coffey and Mark Messier score two goals each for the Oilers, who lead 4-1 after one period and 7-1 after two.
+Paul Coffey and Mark Messier score two goals apiece for the Oilers, who lead 4-1 after one period and 7-1 after two.